-Low Winter Sun: Enjoy a Med cruise without the crowds - World of Cruising Magazine
+Winter Sun: Experience a Med Cruise Without the Crowds

 Sunshine washed the deck, guests splashed in the outdoor pool and diners sipped chilled beer on the alfresco terrace.
 A typical cruise-ship scene?
 Maybe, but this was January.
 Must have been the Caribbean or the South Pacific, then?
 Wrong.
-Viking Star was just departing Sardinia, and the city of Cagliari glowed in a honeyed light.
+Viking Star was just departing Sardinia just one of the destinations on this med cruise, and the city of Cagliari glowed in a honeyed light.
 The breeze was gentle and mild.

-Having shivered my way through previous winter breaks in the Mediterranean and its environs, I’d packed a few fleeces – and a raincoat – for my week’s cruise from Rome to Barcelona.
+Having shivered my way through previous winter breaks in the Mediterranean and its environs, I’d packed a few fleeces – and a raincoat – for my week’s winter cruise from Rome to Barcelona.
 Would I need them?
 Driving through January drizzle to Gatwick, I never doubted it.
-Yet on my first excursion, to the former Roman port of Ostia, I found myself scrambling among the ruins in a T-shirt, almost wishing I had risked my one pair of shorts (brought more in hope than expectation).

-One of the few cruise lines to sail the Med in low season, Viking even offers a choice, with an alternative route between the same two cities via the French Riviera.
+One of the few cruise lines to sail the Mediterranean in low season, Viking even offers a choice of med cruise options, with an alternative route between the same two cities via the French Riviera.
 It’s clearly worth their while because my sailing was nearly full, but why come here when there’s a real prospect of snow on the hills inland?

 Ostia answered that question too.
 Wandering among the crumbling burial chambers, amphitheatre and temple were two small Viking tour groups and a few curious Italians.
 And that was about it.
 In summer you’d be fighting your way through a forest of selfie sticks.

-Following Donald Trump’s declaration on Jerusalem, my seven-night “Southern Mediterranean Discovery” voyage turned out to be more of a Mid-Med Medley, with scheduled calls in Algiers and Tunis cancelled for security reasons.
+Following Donald Trump’s declaration on Jerusalem, my seven-night “Southern Mediterranean Discovery” voyage turned out to be more of a Mid-Med Medley, with scheduled calls in Algiers and Tunis were cancelled for security reasons.
 But the replacements – Naples and Mallorca – were suitably enticing.

 Temperatures in the former were nudging a very pleasant 70F.
 But this was Epiphany, a public holiday, and it seemed as though half of Italy had descended on the narrow alleys of the city centre.
 It took me a good 20 minutes to negotiate the crushed 150 yards of a peculiarly wonderful lane, packed with tiny shops selling handcrafted Nativity scenes.

-That was the one time on this cruise when I felt remotely claustrophobic, and I sought sanctuary among the tiled pillars in the cloister of Santa Chiara.
+That was the one time on this med cruise when I felt remotely claustrophobic, and I sought sanctuary among the tiled pillars in the cloister of Santa Chiara.
 The famed Neapolitan pizza kiosks were also mobbed, so I made my way back to Viking Star for the more than adequate recompense of scones with clotted cream in the Wintergarden.

 Despite sailing close to capacity, the 930-guest ship felt half-full.
 There were no queues, even for meals, but it certainly wasn’t dull.
 A lively pre-dinner crowd formed every night at the bar in the Scandi-cool atrium, and another in the seventh-deck Explorers’ Lounge (one of the most appealing public spaces to be found on any ship, with its wraparound windows, reindeer pelts thrown on comfy sofas and a museum-quality collection of nautical artefacts).

-Note: Editor’s Note: This post was originally published April 2018 and has been updated for accuracy and comprehensiveness.